ewaehner/cprg-218-lab-2-recipe/recipes.md

 Instructions:
 1. Cook spaghetti according to package instructions.
-2. In a mixing bowl, combine ground beef, bread crumbs, milk, Parmesan cheese, egg, garlic, salt, and pepper.
+2. In a mixing bowl, combine ground beef, bread crumbs, milk, Parmesan cheese, egg, garlic, salt, and pepper and italian spices.
 3. Form mixture into meatballs.
 4. In a large skillet, brown meatballs over medium-high heat.
 5. Add spaghetti sauce to the skillet and bring to a simmer.